telerik/blazor-docs/components/dropzone/integration.md

 }
 ````

-## DropZone Integration with Upload
+## Integration with the Upload

-The sample below showcases integration of a DropZone component with Upload.

-Once the user drops the file in the external DropZone, the file is automatically sent to the connected Upload.
-This will effectively raise the [`OnSelect` event of the Upload]({%slug upload-events%}#onselect).
-Unless `AutoUpload="false"`, the [`OnUpload` event]({%slug upload-events%}#onupload) will also fire upon file drop in the DropZone.

-You can handle these events to perform further actions with the selected/uploaded file(s).
+The sample below showcases the integration of a DropZone with an Upload component.
+Once the user drops a file in the external DropZone, the file is automatically sent to the connected Upload.
+This action effectively raises the [`OnSelect` event of the Upload]({%slug upload-events%}#onselect).
+Unless the `AutoUpload="false"` configuration is set, the [`OnUpload` event]({%slug upload-events%}#onupload) will also fire upon dropping the file in the DropZone.
+You can handle these events to perform further actions with the selected or uploaded file.

 ````CSHTML
 <TelerikDropZone Id="@DropZoneId" />